ch-patrick-scheidegger/c-plus-plus-ost/week10/README.md

 We expect that you all worked hard on the testat hand-in so that other exercises from the past weeks where not worked on deeply enough yet.
 Please solve the function template exercises from last week and play around with the `Sack` template class presented in the lecture.

+## Algorithm Trivia

+If you still haven't completed it yet, this might be a good time to solve some more of the algorithm trivia exercises.

 # 1 exercise: examine and extend Sack<T>

 Take the example code including unit tests of the class template Sack